I feel like I’m giving away family secrets here …. Sorry Mum!

 Place the steamed veg, with the extra water, into your blender/processor/bullet/thermal cooker together with the tomato paste and coconut cream and blend until smooth (Start on speed 4 and work up to speed 6, for 10 seconds, then scrape down and repeat)

 Cook and drain your pasta, then return to the saucepan and pour over the sauce.

 Stir through the Cheesey Sprinkles and serve immediately.

 Top with some crispy bacon if you wish.

-This makes enough sauce for about 4-5 serves of pasta.
+This makes enough sauce for about 3 dinners, just freeze the leftovers.

-Double the recipe for pasta bakes or even triple and quadruple it for shared suppers (and Sunday School dinners in our case!).
-Add in extra obvious veggies if you like, or throw in some left over bbq chook, sausages, or even some fried mushrooms to keep it vegan.
+You can use this for the sauce in pasta bakes or even double it for shared suppers (and Sunday School dinners in our case!).
+Add in extra veggies if you like, or throw in some left over bbq chook, sausages, or even some fried mushrooms to keep it vegan.